Who Buys Expired Diabetic Test Strips?

 Some research suggests that you can use expired testing strips for as long as a year after their specified expiration day.
 Others suggest six months, while still others assert 2 years.
 The basic agreement, however, is that you do in fact have some wiggle room when it comes to using expired testing strips.
 If your diabetic test strip expired recently, you may not need to run out right away to get more.

 Why Are There Expiration Dates At All Then?

 The question then becomes, why are there expiration dates at all?
 Are they just attempting to make more money by encouraging people to discard their strips before they actually need to?
 While companies are, without a doubt, in business to make money, that simply isn’t the case for manufacturers putting expiration dates on test strips.
 Taking it from the words of LifeScan, part of the company that makes OneTouch strips:

 “The expiration dates are there for a reason; the enzymes die out within a year and a half from the manufacture date.”

 In other words, companies such as LifeScan are legally obligated to err on the side of caution.
-If they relocate their expiration dates back, all it would take is one faulty testing strip to land them in trouble.
-By making the expiration day possibly a bit earlier than it always requires to be, they’re securing themselves from problems.
-Not all of them are always self-seeking.
+If they removed expiration dates, it would only take one faulty testing strip to land them in big trouble.
+By making the expiration day a bit earlier than necessary, they’re protecting themselves from a lawsuit or worse.
+Not all businesses are always self-seeking.
 They simply want to make sure they can guarantee their product, particularly given that it’s so important.